-The device provides several bits to determine the status of a write operation: Q2, Q3, Q5, Q6, Q7, and RY/BY.
-Table 10 and the following subsections describe the functions of these bits.
-Q7, RY/BY, and DQ6 each offer a method for determining whether a program or erase operation is complete or in progress.
+The device provides several bits to determine the status of a write operation: Q2, Q3, Q5, Q6 and Q7.
+Table 6 and the following subsections describe the functions of these bits.
+Q7 and Q6 each offer a method for determining whether a program or erase operation is complete or in progress.
 These three bits are discussed first.
-Please note that RY/BY pin is provided for 40-pin TSOP package type only.